Wongkz01/take-home-test/README.md

 - DELETE: Remove a resource.

 2. FLASK:
-i.
+a.
 Flask App Initialization:
 - The Flask app is created using flask.Flask(__name__).
 - App configurations are set, such as DEBUG mode and database connection details.

-ii.
+b.
 Database Configuration:
 - Flask, along with SQLAlchemy, configures the database connection and tracks modifications.

-iii.
+c.
 Models:
 - Flask is used with SQLAlchemy to define database models for User and TO-DO List entities.

-iv.
+d.
 Route Definitions:
 - Flask's @app.route() decorator is used to define different URL endpoints and associate them with corresponding functions.

-v.
+e.
 Handling Requests and Responses:
 - Flask provides the request object to access request data, and jsonify() is used to convert Python objects to JSON responses.

-vi.
+f.
 Decorators and Middleware:
 - Flask allows the use of decorators to add additional functionality or behavior to routes or functions.

-vii.
+g.
 Running the Server:
 - The Flask server is started using app.run(), making the application accessible.